Hanukkah in 2020

 His second creation is delicious looking Sufganiyot (an Israeli style doughnut).
 Jelly doughnuts are traditionally served for Hanukkah celebrations.
 The tender, fluffy doughnuts are usually filled with fruit jelly, but at Breads Bakery they fill them with dulce de leche, coffee custard and chocolate-hazelnut spread.

-Click the link below to access the aforementioned recipes so that you can recreate these Hanukkah treats.
-Also, be sure to stop in and check out one of the three Breads Bakery locations in NYC!
+Be sure to stop in and check out one of the three Breads Bakery locations in NYC!